Burning nerve pain causes

-Neuralgia, which is pain caused by injury to or compression of a nerve, is often described as burning nerve pain.
-The discomfort can have a warm, electric, or tingling sensation and may feel as if it travels from one part of the body to another, which is a result of pain signals following the path of a distressed nerve.
+Neuralgia, which is pain caused by injury or nerve compression, is often described as burning nerve pain.
+This discomfort may have a warm, electric or tingling sensation.
+It may also feel as if the pain travels from one part of the body to another, which is a result of pain signals following the path of a distressed nerve.

 Spinal nerve compression can be caused by a variety of factors, though the most common cause is the degeneration that accompanies the natural aging process.
 Learn more about the location of burning nerve pain in the spine and the treatment options for the debilitating symptoms associated with this condition.

 Burning nerve pain and the regions of the spine

 Degenerative spine conditions that cause nerve compression and subsequent burning nerve pain may include a bulging or herniated disc, bone spurs, spinal stenosis and spondylolisthesis.

 These conditions will affect each level of the spine in the following ways:

 - Cervical spine.
 This nerve pain may begin in the neck and travel through the shoulders, arms, hands and fingers.